olintolopez/etch-a-sketch/README.md

 The background used is obtained from the url: https://d3q33rbmdkxzj.cloudfront.net/1588404277337_Diuudf.png and the favicon it is used that is obtained from the url: https://www.iconspng.com/download/49606

+The link to see the demo is: https://olintolopez.github.io/etch-a-sketch/